 California Immigration Lawyer’s Fraud Scheme

-Ms. Park was also mentioned in Do Hoon Kim v.
-DHS.
-That case concerned SPC Kim, a distinguished soldier in the US army.
-SPC Kim was awarded the Army Achievement Medal for professional and exemplary service and a Good Conduct Medal for exemplary behavior, efficiency and fidelity in active federal military service.
+The same attorney was also mentioned in a case that concerned a distinguished soldier in the US army.
+The soldier was awarded the Army Achievement Medal for professional and exemplary service and a Good Conduct Medal for exemplary behavior, efficiency and fidelity in active federal military service.
 The soldier’s application for naturalization was denied due to inaccurate information in his application.
 The inaccurate information originated from an E-2 Dependent visa application.
 The Government eventually agreed to naturalize the soldier.

 Visa fraud is a serious crime and applicants should properly vet their immigration attorney before proceeding.
 For more information about reporting visa fraud and avoiding scams, please see the following link: https://travel.state.gov/content/travel/en/contact-us/reporting-fraud.html.